Act 6 Act 6 Intermission 5, Part 1 of 12

 Dave and Karkat have had a hilarious dynamic since the first time they talked, and throughout their interactions, there has been eyebrow-raising amounts of dialogue about touching each other and romantic feelings.
 Their interactions start out insanely vitriolic and gradually mellow out into a bickerous* but loyal friendship through the course of the pre-retcon meteor journey.
 Now the question is, is it logical for this dynamic to evolve into a romantic relationship?
 That’s something nobody can agree on.
 Don’t you dare tell my past self from 2015 this, but I think the answer may very well be yes.

 A big portion of the flack that Davekat received seems to have come from their portrayal in Vriskagram, and I think that may be a result of Hussie giving the flash’s artists too much leeway.
 We have these weird scenes with them giggling together and calmly watching a romantic comedy, and that’s something that I still feel came out of the blue.
 But teasing them as a ship was clearly Hussie’s idea, as many conversations that follow Vriskagram demonstrate.
-I’ll have to see for myself through the reset of A6A6I5 how much the conversations about Dave and Karkat’s relationship come off as forced.
+I’ll have to see for myself through the rest of A6A6I5 how much the conversations about Dave and Karkat’s relationship come off as forced.

 * This is my blog, OK?
 I get to decide if “bickerous” is a real word, which it totally is.